-The Research Degree in Crop Processing & Post-harvest Technology is aimed at the training of graduate students in postharvest technology, crop processing and agribusiness development.
-The emphasis will be on primary crop processing and postharvest technology of perishables (high moisture content, biological products, e.g., cereal grains, vegetables, fish and meat) and durable (lower moisture content, e.g., cereal grains, oilseeds).
+The Research Degree in Crop Processing & Post-harvest Technology is aimed at training graduate students in post-harvest technology, crop processing and agribusiness development.
+The emphasis will be on primary crop processing and post-harvest technology of perishables (high moisture content, biological products, e.g., cereal grains, vegetables, fish and meat) and durables (lower moisture content, e.g., cereal grains, oilseeds).
 Product and process development will be encouraged all within a framework of agribusiness development for the Caribbean.
 Developing improved systems to process and store tropical crops/foods and by-products can lead to increased agribusiness activities in the Caribbean.
-These include packing-houses for fruits, vegetables, root crops and cut flowers both for domestic and export markets and food processing industries which utilise tropical fruits, vegetables, fish meat, etc.
+These include packing-houses for fruits, vegetables, root crops and cut flowers both for domestic and export markets and food processing industries which utilise tropical fruits, vegetables, fish meat, amongst others.